Non-local interactions in moir\'e Hubbard systems: Extrapolation of Coulomb matrix elements

-We estimate how finite size effects affect these results by calculating Coulomb elements for Brillouin zone grids of sizes $N=144,225,324,441$ and $576$ and extrapolating the results to the thermodynamic limit, as shown in Fig. \ref{fig:Long}(c)-(d).
+We estimate how finite size effects affect our results by calculating Coulomb elements for Brillouin zone grids of sizes $N=144,225,324,441$ and $576$ and extrapolating them to the thermodynamic limit, as shown in Fig. \ref{fig:Long}(a),(b).
 We see that $U_0$ for $N=441$ differs from its thermodynamic value by less than $5\%$ and we have confirmed that the real space exact diagonalization spectra using $N=441$ and thermodynamic limit results coincide.